benhursenabathi/benhursenabathi.github.io/content/posts/Human-limitations.md

 ![](https://benhur.me/img/Human-biology/Valhalla.png)

 Then gaming arrived.
-Immersive worlds were you were not bound by physical rules was a new way where designers and developers crafted worlds that were once thought to be impossible.
-You could do anything in these worlds, and we have seen over the last 20 years, the improvement in graphical capabilities has paved way for life-like textures and environment design.
+Immersive worlds where you are not bound by physical rules was a new way where designers and developers crafted worlds that were once thought to be impossible.
+You could do anything in these worlds, and we have seen over the last 20 years, the improvement in graphical capabilities has paved way for life-like 3D textures and environment design.

 ![](https://benhur.me/img/Human-biology/Forza.jpg)

 ![](https://benhur.me/img/Human-biology/Division.png)

-#### For the first time in history, we are not only recreating and capturing real-worlds but actively creating parallel universes that feels even more immersive.
+#### For the first time in history, we are not only recreating and capturing real-worlds but actively creating parallel universes that feel even more immersive.

 > there is an estimate of around 3 Billion gamers world wide.

 It shows how much, we as humans want to experience and be immersed in these virtual worlds because they are capable of offering much more than traditional paintings, writing and taking pictures.
 Because, you were always limited by the laws of physics before.
+Modern games are the peak immersive experiences we have conjured so far.

 ## Evolution, you say?
 What is the DMN?
 Though we have gotten better at capturing, redefining and crafting experiences and moments from reality, we are losing a few things that is key to human wellbeing.